aryankashyap7/CheatSheets-for-Developers/src/pages/sheet/bash.md

 title: "Bash Cheatsheet"
 ---

+## Synopsis

 Bash is a powerful scripting language that is used by many developers.
 This cheat sheet is a collection of Bash tips and tricks that will help you write better Bash scripts.

 ### Bash Basics